AmadeusITGroup/HttpSessionReplacer/README.md

 On the other hand, putting expiration assures that data will be removed from the store even if no clean-up has been performed.

-**NOTE:** The session management ensures that no expired sessions are returned to an application.
+**NOTE:** The session management ensures that expired sessions are not returned to an application.
 This means there is no need to check the expiration before using a session.

-**NOTE:** For safety reasons, many session management objects expire 5 minutes after the time instant where object expires.
+**NOTE:** For safety reasons, many session management objects expire 5 minutes after the time instant when the session expires.
-This is a hardcoded value meant as a safety margin to complete all necessary processing.
+This is a hardcoded value and is meant as a safety margin to complete all necessary processing.

 #### Notification expiration strategy